siavashfazli/Ansible_Playbooks/README.md

 # Generate SSL
 This step is a little bit tricky.
-The first task is generating certificates. fill in your email and domain and once check the whole task.
+In ```certbot.yml```, the first task is generating certificates then the SSL block is added to the main conf file. fill in your email and domain and once check the whole task.